Total Distance: 42.5 km

 Day 1 - Lake Kioshkokwi (Kiosk)

-Leaving work on Friday from the shores of Lake Ontario just after 11 am, I headed west on the 401, up the 115/35 through Lindsay, through some pretty farmland near Kirkfield, and met up with Highway 11 just south of Gravenhurst.
-By the time I reached the Huntsville, I was concerned that I might not be paddling that day; I was having a hard time keeping my car on the road from the wind gusts.
+Leaving work on Friday from the shores of Lake Ontario just after 11 am, I headed west on the 401, up Highway 35 through Lindsay, through some pretty farmland near Kirkfield, and met up with Highway 11 just south of Gravenhurst.
+By the time I reached the Huntsville area, I was concerned that I might not be paddling that day; I was having a hard time keeping my car on the road from the wind gusts.

 Arriving at the park office on Lake Kiosk just before 5 pm, my suspicions were realized.
 The wind was howling across Kiosk from the west and the two-foot-high whitecaps looked ominous.